Lincoln Detox

+History

+Background and Conditions at Lincoln Hospital

 According to New York Times coverage published the following day, "the demonstrators demanded no cutback in services or jobs, the quick completion of the new Lincoln Hospital, door‐to door preventative care emphasizing tests for lead poisoning, anemia and tuberculosis and drug addiction, and a day care center for patients who have to bring their children to the hospital."
 This was not the first time that these demands had been presented.

-Weeks before on June 27, a rally had been held at St. Mary's Park in response to budget cuts, and the fatal mistreatment of 31-year-old Lincoln patient Carmen Rodríguez, wherein what should have been a routine abortion procedure became an avoidable death.
+Weeks before on June 27, 1970, a rally had been held at St. Mary's Park in response to budget cuts, and the fatal mistreatment of 31-year-old Lincoln patient Carmen Rodríguez, wherein what should have been a routine abortion procedure became an avoidable death.
 Doctors failed to read her medical chart and note a cardiovascular condition of Rodríguez's, and administered a saline solution that triggered an allergic reaction sending her into a four-day coma, and eventually killing her days later, on July 20.

 In an interview at the rally, Young Lord member Felipe Luciano would explain: "What we want this rally for is to express our desire to have community-worker control of Lincoln Hospital, a hospital that for some time has been condemned...paint is chipping from the Emergency Room, our uncles, our grandmothers, our mothers, have died in that hospital, and nobody has pushed malpractice suits--not the politicians who we've elected, nor the officials that's supposed to speak for the Puerto Rican people."

+July 1970 Occupation

+At 5:15am on July 14, 1970, a group of 150 persons led by members of the Young Lords occupied the Lincoln Hospital School of Nursing at 141st Street and Bruckner Boulevard for twelve hours and presented a list of demands that the hospital's administrator at the time, Dr. Antero Lecot, called "valid."

+At an earlier news conference, Young Lords member Pablo Yoruba Guzman had declared, "We are here with nothing but love for our people...we will leave this hospital only when it starts serving the people."

+Young Lords member and health lieutenant Gloria Cruz said that "The hospital had been taken to release its potential for the benefits of both patients and hospital staff.
+Lincoln Hospital is only butcher shop that kills patients and frustrates workers from serving these patients.
+This is because Lincoln exists under a capitalist system that only looks for profit.
+But even this system made an effort at scrapping this butcher shop by condemning this building 25 years ago."

+List of Demands

 The full and exact list of demands read as follows: